danialkhan02/Airline-Fare-ML-predictions/README.md

 https://www.udemy.com/course/data-science-real-world-projects-in-python-x/

 I have a keen interest in Machine Learning techniques, Artificial Intelligence.
 Therefore to explore further I took the course mentioned previously.
-I showcase my understanding of git, python, jupyter, and various python frameworks such as Pandas, Matplotlib, Numpy, etc.
+I showcase my understanding of git, python, jupyter, and various python frameworks such as Pandas, Matplotlib, Numpy, Sci-kit Learn etc.

 In this specific project, based on given raw data, my goal is to predict airline fares using machine learning models.